 For Stingley, football has always been a part of his life.
 His father, Darryl, was a wide receiver for the NFL’s New England Patriots from 1973-77.
 Darryl Stingley was the 19th pick in the first round of the 1973 NFL Draft.
 Stingley’s father was a huge influence in his life and taught him to “work for what he wants,” a concept that he lives by and tries to instill into both his players and children.

 Stingley, a Chicago native, attended Purdue University.
-He later transferred to Triton College where he played baseball.
+He later transferred to Triton College where he played baseball, which is a really popular sport with big teams as The Mets or the Dodgers, even now you can go online to find the dodgers schedule if you’re interested on their games.
 Stingley was drafted by the Philadelphia Phillies in 1993 and played for three seasons before deciding to play professional football.

 Stingley spent his first season with the PIFL’s Louisiana Bayou Thunder in 1995.
 The defensive specialist was then signed by the AFL’s Albany Firebirds and played with the team for four seasons (1997-00), recording 272.5 total tackles, 14 interceptions and 62 pass break-ups.
 After spending time with the NY Jets practice squad in 1999, Stingley continued his career in the AFL with the Chicago Rush (2001), Arizona Rattlers (2002), Carolina Cobras (2003) and Dallas Desperados (2004).

 Stingley was hired in 2005 as the defensive coordinator of the af2’s Macon Knights.
 He was eventually promoted to head coach and led the team from a losing 2-4 record to 8-8 and a playoff appearance.
 From there he went to coach the New Orleans VooDoo as a defensive coordinator in 2008 and the head coach in 2010.
 He was assigned as the head coach of the Pittsburgh Power in 2012.